-ID Mitigation PA-7.02 Grading for gravel pads for construction areas and access roads shall be limited to areas where it is needed for the safe and efficient operation of vehicles, machinery and construction equipment.
-PA-7.03 Grading for site rehabilitation and restoration shall be in accordance with the Rehabilitation and Vegetation Management Plan.
-PA-7.04 Grading shall not be permitted within established buffer zones and setback distances from waterbodies.
-PA-7.05 Grading shall only be permitted within rights-of-ways and construction areas.
-PA-7.06 Where practical, gravel pads shall be graded so the surface runoff is directed away from waterbodies, riparian areas and wetlands.
-The practicality and feasibility are determine by Resident Engineer/Manager in consultation with the NGC Environmental Specialist PA-7.07 Required erosion protection and sediment control measures shall be put in place prior to grading in accordance with the Erosion Protection and Sediment Control Plan.
+ID Mitigation PA-7.01 A thick gravel layer (1.2 m) or compacted snow layer (0.6 m) will be used in temporary workspaces or marshalling yards located in permafrost areas where required to prevent damage to surface materials.
+PA-7.02 Grading for gravel pads for construction areas and access roads will be limited to areas where it is needed for the safe and efficient operation of vehicles, machinery and construction equipment.
+PA-7.03 Grading for site rehabilitation and restoration will be in accordance with Rehabilitation and Vegetation Management Plan.
+PA-7.04 Grading will not be permitted within established buffer zones and setback distances from waterbodies.
+PA-7.05 Grading will only be permitted within rights-of-ways and construction areas.
+PA-7.06 Where practical, gravel pads will be graded so the surface runoff is directed away from waterbodies, riparian areas and wetlands.
+The practicality and feasibility are determine by Resident Engineer/Manager in consultation with NGC Environmental Specialist PA-7.07 Required erosion protection and sediment control measures will be put in place prior to grading in accordance with the Frosion Protection and Sediment Control Plan.